Updated October 2017

 To make the most of this article, you should be able to give approximate answers to the following questions:

 - How much data do you need to transfer?

 - Where is your data located?
-For example, a data center or a cloud provider.
+For example, is it in a data center or does it reside with another cloud provider?

-- How much network bandwidth is available from this location?
+- How much network bandwidth is available from the data location?

 - Do you need to transfer your data once, or periodically?

 Today, when you move data to Cloud Storage, there are no ingress traffic charges.

 gsutil tool and the Cloud Storage Transfer Service